-There are a few things you need to do before you start studying.
-Check out these handy tips and links.
+There are a few things you need to do before you start studying and during your first few weeks at VU.

 - Like the VU social media accounts:

 - Download our free:

 Check important dates

 Dates and deadlines vary by year and course.

 For example, our First Year Model differs from the traditional semesters in payment dates and census dates (deadlines for making changes to your units without penalties).